SickChill/SickChill.Wiki/Settings-explained.md

 `SABnzbd password`
 Add the password of SABnzbd.
 `SABnzbd API key`
 Add the API key of SABnzbd.
-This allows SickRage to send the nzb directly to SABnzbd.
+This allows Sick-Rage to send the nzb directly to SABnzbd.
 You can find the key in your SABnzb configuration.
 `Use SABnzbd category`
 Set the category that SABnzbd uses for tv shows.
 Default is TV.
 `Use SABnzbd category for anime`